Nya-N/Nya-N/README.md

-# GoATND
+# Nya-N
-GoATND is a simple, powerful event management platform.
+Nya-N is a simple, powerful event management platform.